 4. Treat each day as a new day

 We all have our good days and our bad ones.
 The key to improving your health is to realize that it isn’t linear.
 If you have a gluttonous weekend don’t let it carry into the next week.
 Often people will beat themselves up and say forget it.
 Start your Monday with a fresh slate and continue to work on changing your habits.

 If you feel a habit has been too difficult to master, then don’t be afraid to make the habit a little easier or change it.
 If making it to the gym three times a week isn’t working with your current schedule, then commit to two times a week.

-At Motion 4 Life Fitness we have a qualified staff that will help you improve your health and quality of life!
+At Motion 4 Life Fitness we have a qualified staff that will support and help you improve your health and quality of life!